 Areas of counselling I deal with

-£40 per hour (the first session may last for up to an hour and a half and will still be charged at the hourly rate)
+£40 per hour (the first session may last longer and will still be charged at the hourly rate)

 I can offer daytime as well as evening appointments.